-Paul is a Bangor-based visual artist and kidney transplant recipient.
+Paul Sibley is a Bangor-based visual artist and kidney transplant recipient.
 Paul worked for the Northern Ireland Ambulance Service for many years before taking early retirement due to kidney failure.
-Paul spent several years on dialysis, and spent his sessions painting and drawing.
+Paul was on dialysis on several years, and spent his sessions painting and drawing.
 He worked closely with Alistair MacKenzie, Renal Social Worker, at the Ulster Hospital Renal Unit to introduce arts programmes for the dialysis unit and encouraged his fellow patients to explore their creative side.

 Paul recognized the similarity in shape of the kidney and an artist’s palette, and created a beautiful painting of a rainbow kidney as a gift for his surgeon shortly after receiving his kidney transplant.
 Paul kindly gave permission for the Renal Arts Group to adopt his rainbow kidney as the symbol for our group. .

 RagBone is Mr Ian Walsh, Consultant Surgeon and Senior Lecturer, Alistair MacKenzie, Social Worker at South Eastern Health and Social Care Trust and Lyn McMullan, Audiovisual Producer.
 The three friends have played together occasionally throughout the years, and decided to come together as RagBone for our ESRC Festival of Social Science event 'The Art of Health and Wellbeing'.

 RagBone have recently released 'To The Light', a 3 track EP which is available to hear via Amazon Music, Spotify and Apple Music.
 The band have produced a CD which will be available to buy at their performances, with the profits to be donated to Northern Ireland Kidney Patient Association and Kidney Care UK.
 The band have also recorded ’On The Beach’ as part of The Lockdown Sessions which is available on YouTube.

 "My name is Daniel O’Rourke and I am 28 years old.
 I was born with Congenital Nephrotic Syndrome.
 I had my first kidney transplant at the age of 3 from a deceased donor and at the age of 25 I had my second kidney transplant from my father."